-The Partnership's \$25.0 million senior subordinated notes were issued on March 31, 2021 to a related party, Summit Partners.
+The Company's \$25,000 in senior subordinated notes were issued on March 31, 2021 to a related party, Summit Partners.
 Summit Partners is a global investment firm who has a majority ownership interest in Excelerate, L.P.

 Deferred Offering Costs